zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 For this post, it is assumed that you already have following in place:

 1. Source: MySQL database on-premise, with the necessary network access to target ADB instance as well as Oracle SQL Developer instance.
-And also database credentials to the source schemas/objects, which needs to be migrated.
+And also database credentials to the source schemas/objects, and sample data in it, which needs to be migrated.

-2. Target: ATP (Autonomous Transactions Processing) instance setup in the OCI cloud, with all the required credentials for users, schema and object creation (eg Admin user) along with OCI network settings for connectivity and database wallet file.
+2. Target: ATP (Autonomous Transactions Processing) instance setup in the OCI cloud, with all the required credentials for users, schema and object creation (eg ADMIN user), along with network connectivity (VCN) between SQL Developer and MySQL and ATP database wallet file.
 We will use this database for Migraiton repository as well.
 If you need help with creating sample ATP database, you can refer to this post: [Creating an Autonomous Transaction Processing (ATP) Database](https://blogs.oracle.com/weblogicserver/post/creating-an-autonomous-transaction-processing-atp-database).
 Or you can follow next lab: Prerequisites Setup - Create ADB for Target (Optional if you already have ADB instance).
-At this stage, you just need to have running ATP instance.
-You can equally run this migration with ADW.
+For this workshop, you just need to have running ATP instance.
+You can equally run this migration on ADW (Autonomous Datawarehouse).

 3. An environment, usually your laptop or another instance in OCI (Oracle Cloud Infrastructure), where you will install and run Oracle SQL Developer.
 We will follow windows based installation.
-If you want to set up in OCI instance, you can [create Windows instance](https://docs.oracle.com/en-us/iaas/Content/GSG/Reference/overviewworkflowforWindows.htm) and [RDP from your laptop/desktop](https://blogs.oracle.com/pcoe/post/enable-windows-instance-access-via-rdp-on-oracle-compute-cloud-service) (for remote desktop sharing).
+If you want to set up in OCI instance, follow this: [create Windows instance](https://docs.oracle.com/en-us/iaas/Content/GSG/Reference/overviewworkflowforWindows.htm) and [RDP from your laptop/desktop](https://blogs.oracle.com/pcoe/post/enable-windows-instance-access-via-rdp-on-oracle-compute-cloud-service) (for remote desktop sharing).
 Or you can also follow next lab: Prerequisites Setup - Create Windows VM to run Oracle SQL Developer (Optional, if you plan to install SQL Developer into your laptop).

-4. All above 3 environments should have network connectivity among each other, including allowing the required ports for the respective databases.
+4. All above 3 environments should have network connectivity among each other, including allowing the required ports for the respective databases (defauts: 1521 for ATP and 3306 for MySQL).
 Ideally, a VCN for ADB and SQL Developer instances in OCI and a VPN connectivity to MySQL on-premises.

 *Let's get Started!*